pnathanoj/pnathanoj.github.io/ppast.md

 ---
 ## Past Projects

+### Assessment of Google Earth Engine-based monitoring platform of sugarcane crops dynamics - University of Liège for a private company (Africa)
+A simple GEE app was created to track intra-annual dynamics of various sugarcane plantations in an African country.

+### How do EO products users identify and select EO products to work with - University of Liège for JRC
+Several consultations were carried out between 2023 and 2024 to assess how EO product users identify and select the products they are working with.

+### Permanent forest plots representativeness of typhoon-induced damages - NTNU
+We assessed the representativeness of existing permanent forest plots for typhoon-induced canopy damages in Taiwan.
+Permanent plots may not be randomly located in the forest and may not accurately represent damages caused by typhoons (and therefore the forest dynamics).

+### UAV-based typhoon disturbances detection - NTNU
+Test of RGB UAV imagery to identify recent typhoon-induced disturbance on forests of northern Taiwan.

+### Leaf wettability variation - NTNU
+Assessment of leaf wettability variation across various species along a precipitation gradient in Taiwan.

 ### _Begonia_ unknown sp./hybrid study - AS
 Morphological and genetic study of an unknown _Begonia_ specimen, and comparison with two known species.
 It implied measurements (morphology, pollen count...), sequencing of nuclear and chloroplastic loci, and phylogenetic tree reconstruction (sequences of these three _Begonia_ and closely related species from Genbank).